 Previously, manufacturers faced tariffs when exporting goods back to China from African countries not classified as LDCs.
 This discouraged investment in industrial capacity in much of Africa.
 With this barrier removed, the playing field has been levelled.
 Whether a factory is in Ethiopia or Senegal, it can now export to China under the same terms.

 This opens new possibilities.
 Africa can position itself as a competitive base for Chinese supply chains – especially in sectors where low-cost, high-quality production is key.
-If African governments and private sectors act quickly, this could spur industrial job creation, regional value chains, and stronger trade diversification.
+If African governments and the private sector act quickly, this could spur industrial job creation, regional value chains and stronger trade diversification.

 Real barriers remain